KenyOgun/DAT206x/1ExcelDataAnalysis/Lab Overview.md

 You will use this file to review VanArsdel's sales in Canada.

 In this lab, you will explore an Excel report that has a dashboard created using Excel pivot charts and slicers based on data from Excel sheets.
 You will then extend the dashboard by adding a pivot table and apply conditional formatting to the pivot table.

+You want to analyze the percentage of the VanArsdel sales in Canada that come from VanArsdel's manufactured goods, by each State (Province).
+While the chart "Sales by State" shows an overview of this information, you want to show the exact percentage (to two decimal places) of VanArsdel's sales from VanArsdel's manufactured goods.
+Remember – VanArsdel sells both their own manufactured goods as well as goods from other manufacturers.
+Finally, you want to highlight if VanArsdel's "share" of goods sold by manufacturer for that state is less than the overall VanArsdel's "share" for the country.